 The only problem or "frustration" I can see coming from music technology would be the seemingly endless amount of options when it comes to software, plug-ins, synths, etc. I feel like a lot of people can become lost trying to get the best gear instead of really honing in on their craft and developing their own sound.
 I think it’s really important to set limitations for yourself in order to find your own creative space and workflow.
 Otherwise you just end up sounding generic without your own sound.
 I used to talk shit on people who use the same synth on every song but now I realize how wrong I was!
 How else can people instantly tell who they're listening to if you're constantly changing your setup?

 In order to illustrate just how the Machinedrum sound is constructed, we asked Travis for a peek behind his production curtains.
-He’s been kind enough to share the song Sacred Frequency from his latest album Room(s), as well as the Live Set in which it was created – including all the sounds, instruments and effects he used.
+He’s been kind enough to share the song Sacred Frequency from his latest album Room(s).